panemu/ngx-panemu-table/projects/demo/src/app/doc/cell-expansion/index.md

 ```

 The Edit People expansion is a bit different.
 It doesn't have the default button to trigger the expansion.
 Instead the button is a custom one with pencil icon.
-This is achieved by providing `cellRenderer` to the column defintion.
+This is achieved by providing `cellRenderer` to the column definition.
 Then the pencil button click event is bound to `PanemuTableController.expand` method.

 Below is the `ng-template` for the pencil button: